zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The OrdersCosmosTrigger function is selected in the left-hand menu.](media/function-app-orderscosmostrigger.png "Left menu")

-    > **NOTE**: There appears to be a bug associated with Functions and the node language worker process, so if you receive the error "Failed to start language worker process for: node," you will need to select the **bestforyourorders** function app on the left, and then select **Application settings** under Configured features.
+    > **Note**: There appears to be a bug associated with Functions and the node language worker process, so if you receive the error "Failed to start language worker process for: node," you will need to select the **bestforyourorders** function app on the left, and then select **Application settings** under Configured features.
 On the Application Settings page, edit the **WEBSITE_NODE_DEFAULT_VERSION** by selecting the pencil icon to the right of the value.
 Enter **8.11.1** as the new value, and then select **Save** at the top of the page.
 You may also need to restart the Function App.
 You can then select the **OrdersCosmosTrigger** again, as explained above.

 12. To get the code for the OrdersCosmosTrigger function, go into the project is VS Code, expand the AzureFunctions folder, select `OrdersCosmosTrigger.js`, and copy the code, as highlighted in the screen shot below.